-The Human Services Coalition (HSC) of Tompkins County is seeking an Executive Director who combines innovative and strategic thinking with personal integrity and the ability to lead inter-agency collaborations to achieve organizational and broader community goals.
+The Human Services Coalition (HSC) of Tompkins County is seeking an Executive Director who combines innovative and strategic thinking with personal integrity, a commitment to the dignity and well-being of all people, and the ability to lead inter-agency collaborations to achieve organizational and broader community goals.
 The HSC brings together agencies, local government, and the community at large to support the integrated delivery of health and human services and to assist in the development of innovative responses as new issues evolve.
-The new Executive Director will coordinate the building of coalitions, assure the optimal application of available resources, and encourage educational programming for community agencies.
-The candidate will be open and inquisitive and possess an honest and compassionate worldview that engenders trust and respect among staff and community stakeholders.
+The new Executive Director will lead HSC’s efforts to explore racism as a problem of institutional power and make every attempt to dismantle racism in the non-profit sector.
+The Executive Director will coordinate the building of coalitions, assure the optimal application of available resources, and encourage educational programming for community agencies.
+The candidate will be open and inquisitive and possess an honest and compassionate worldview that engenders trust and respect among a diverse staff and community stakeholders.

 Duties and Responsibilities: